A physics-informed deep learning approach for solving strongly degenerate parabolic problems: Numerical results

 is not differentiable at the center $(0,0)$ of $\Omega$.

 $ $When $0<\alpha<\frac{1}{2}$, the graph of $u(\cdot,t)$ is cusp-shaped for any fixed time $t>0$, the origin now being a cusp for all positive times.
 In this case, a loss on convexity occurs, which is also observed in the plot of the predicted solution $\hat{u}(\cdot,t$) for all times $t>0$ (see, e.g. Figure \ref{imm2_1}, left).\\ $ $Lastly, when $\alpha>\frac{1}{2}$ the graph of $u(\cdot,t)$ is no longer cusp-shaped and becomes increasingly narrow around the vertical axis as $t$ increases.
-Furthermore, for any fixed $t>0$ the exact solution $u(\cdot,t)$ is convex again and its graph gets flatter and flatter near the origin when $\alpha>>1$ (see Figure \ref{imm2_2}).\\ $ $In all three of the above cases, we have observed that the plot of the predicted solution $\hat{u}(\cdot,t$) has basically the same shape and geometric properties as the graph of the exact solution $u(\cdot,t)$, for both short and long times $t$.\\ Moreover, also for problem (\ref{eq:P2}) we have verified that the time evolution of the approximate solution faithfully reflects the behavior described for the exact solution in all three previous cases.
+Furthermore, for any fixed $t>0$ the exact solution $u(\cdot,t)$ is convex again and its graph gets flatter and flatter near the origin when $\alpha>>1$ (see Figure \ref{imm2_2}).\\ $ $In all three of the above cases, we have noticed that the plot of $\hat{u}(\cdot,t$) is basically identical in its shape and geometry to the graph of the exact solution $u(\cdot,t)$, for both short and long periods $t$.\\ Moreover, also for problem (\ref{eq:P2}) we have verified that the time evolution of the predicted solution faithfully reflects the trend described for the exact solution in all three previous cases.
 Therefore, we may conclude that $\alpha=\frac{1}{2}$ represents a critical value for the global behavior of both the exact and the predicted solution.

 $ $Later, we have examined the contour lines of $\hat{u}_{\alpha}(\cdot,t)$ for $\alpha\in\{0.3,0.5,1.3,5\}$ and for not very large times $t>0$.
 For every fixed $\alpha\in\{0.3,0.5,1.3\}$, the level curves of $\hat{u}_{\alpha}(\cdot,t)$ overlap quite well those of $u_{\alpha}(\cdot,t$), with some small differences between one case and the other.
 More precisely, for each $\alpha\in\{0.5,1.3\}$ the contour lines corresponding to the same level are almost indistinguishable, at least for not very long times $t$ (see, for example, Figure \ref{level1_2}, where $t=0.5$).\\ For $\alpha=5$ and $t>0$, we have also noted that the approximate solution is essentially equal to zero in a fairly large region $\varSigma_{t}$ around the origin $(0,0)$ of the $xy$-plane (see Fig. \ref{level2_2}).
 As already said for problem (\ref{eq:P1}), this means that such region consists of numerical zeros of $\hat{u}_{5}(\cdot,t)$, while for $t>0$ we know that $u_{5}(x,y,t)=0$ if and only if $(x,y)=(0,0)$.
 However, this discrepancy is reasonably small for short times, since the order of magnitude of $u_{5}(x,y,t)$ does not exceed $10^{-2}$ within $\varSigma_{t}$ for $0<t\leq10$.